Shawn-gitman/Boar_Classification_Yolov5/README.md

 ## ● What We Targert For?

 This project aims for low workforce, fast model training, and cost effective way to classify boar species.
-Final results are utilized for Forest and Environmental Industry to compare work performance.
+Final results are utilized for Forest and Environmental Industry.

 ![alt text](work_performance.png)